Brendan Dassey Protecting Juveniles in Wisconsin

 On July 7th, 2005, the Wisconsin Supreme Court adopted a rule requiring police to electronically record all juvenile interrogations.
 In a decision authored by Justice Ann Walsh Bradley in the interest of Jerrell C.J., 2004 WI App 9, 269 Wis.2d 442, 674 N.W.2d 607.
 In determining Jerrell’s confession involuntary, the decision took into consideration Jerrell’s personal characteristics including, his age, his IQ, prior experience with law enforcement and citing the psychological pressures employed by police – sound familiar?

 Statutes 938.195 and 938.31 (3)(b) were enacted to codify the holding of State v Jerrell CJ with Chief Justice Shirley S Abrahamson writing a separate concurrence in defence of the court exercising its supervisory power to impose the recording rule, stating she would also adopt a per se rule excluding in-custody confessions from any child under 16 who had not consulted with a parent or interested adult.
-The latter did not find its way into Wisconsin state legislature unfortunately - for 16-year-old Brendan Dassey who only 8 months later would find himself at the mercy of a state where juveniles may not be able to cast a political vote, but can waive their constitutional rights against self-incrimination.
+The latter did not find its way into Wisconsin state legislature - unfortunately for 16-year-old Brendan Dassey who only 8 months later would find himself at the mercy of a state where juveniles cannot cast a political vote, but can waive their constitutional rights against self-incrimination.

 Miranda v Mental Acuity

-There have been previous versions of Brendan to varying degrees dotted on the US and Wisconsin legal vista, yet 938.15 was not enough.
-The “totality” test subjective from Justice to Justice, the openly interpretative ‘special care’ standard and a 7th Circuit Court Judge dissenting with his concern focused on the posing of new challenges for police officers – without thought for juvenile justice reform and the protection of society’s most vulnerable – its youth.
+There have been previous versions of Brendan to varying degrees dotting the US and Wisconsin legal vista, yet 938.15 was not enough.
+The “totality” test subjective from justice to justice, the openly interpretative ‘special care’ standard and a 7th Circuit Court judge dissenting with feigned concern focused on the posing of "new" challenges for police officers – without thought to juvenile justice reform and the protection of society’s most vulnerable – its youth.